Miller v. Johnson: Decision of the Court

 Justice Kennedy wrote the majority opinion for the Court.
+Ruling against the district, the Court declared the district unconstitutional under the Equal Protection Clause of the Fourteenth Amendment, explaining that a successful Shaw v.
+Reno claim could be proved with direct or circumstantial evidence:

+Shape is relevant not because bizarreness is a necessary element of the constitutional wrong or a threshold requirement of proof, but because it may be persuasive circumstantial evidence that race for its own sake, and not other districting principles, was the legislature's dominant and controlling rationale in drawing its district lines.

+The state did not dispute the district court's factual finding that race was the "predominant, overriding factor" motivating the drawing of district lines but argued that "direct evidence" of legislative purpose could not prove a Shaw claim.

-Ruling against the district, the Court declared the district unconstitutional under the Equal Protection Clause of the Fourteenth Amendment, according to the interpretation in Shaw v.
-Reno (1993).
-The court noted that in some instances, "a reapportionment plan may be so highly irregular and bizarre in shape that it rationally cannot be understood as anything other than an effort to segregate voters based on race."
-Citing Shaw v.
-Reno, the majority concluded that strict scrutiny is required whenever race is the "overriding, predominant force" in the redistricting process.
+Although Shaw v.
+Reno held that "in some exceptional cases a reapportionment plan may be so highly irregular and bizarre in shape that it rationally cannot be understood as anything other than an effort to segregate voters based on race", the Court said that district shape alone is often not enough to prove a racial motive, and direct evidence can be considered.

+Finding adequate support for the district court's conclusion that race was the "predominant, overriding factor", the Court next considered whether the plan was narrowly tailored to comply with the Voting Rights Act.
+However, because the Justice Department policy was not related to preventing an invidious practice like those contemplated by Section 5 the Court ruled that the plan was not narrowly tailored for compliance with the Voting Rights Act.

 Justice Sandra Day O'Connor wrote a concurrence, while Justice Ruth Bader Ginsburg wrote a dissent joined by Justices John Paul Stevens, Stephen G. Breyer, and David H. Souter.
 Stevens wrote an additional, separate dissent joined by no other justice.